Imran4424/iOS-InterviewQuestions/Swift.md

 #### Marking an `async` function

-To declare a function as asynchronous, you use the `async` keyword after the function's parameter list and before its return type.
+To declare a function as asynchronous, we need to use the `async` keyword after the function's parameter list and before its return type.
 This signifies that the function might perform operations that can suspend its execution without blocking the calling thread.

 ```swift
 func fetchData() async -> String {